 Practice makes perfect?
-Not so muchMay 20th, 2013 in Psychology & Psychiatry /
+Not so muchMay 20, 2013 in Medicine & Health / Psychology & Psychiatry

 Turns out, that old "practice makes perfect" adage may be overblown.
 New research led by Michigan State University's Zach Hambrick finds that a copious amount of practice is not enough to explain why people differ in level of skill in two widely studied activities, chess and music.

 In other words, it takes more than hard work to become an expert.
 Hambrick, writing in the research journal Intelligence, said natural talent and other factors likely play a role in mastering a complicated activity.

 "Practice is indeed important to reach an elite level of performance, but this paper makes an overwhelming case that it isn't enough," said Hambrick, associate professor of psychology.

 The debate over why and how people become experts has existed for more than a century.
 Many theorists argue that thousands of hours of focused, deliberate practice is sufficient to achieve elite status.

 "The evidence is quite clear," he writes, "that some people do reach an elite level of performance without copious practice, while other people fail to do so despite copious practice."

 Hambrick and colleagues analyzed 14 studies of chess players and musicians, looking specifically at how practice was related to differences in performance.
 Practice, they found, accounted for only about one-third of the differences in skill in both music and chess.